acmoura/acmoura.github.io/content/home/about.md

 # About me

 I am a PhD candidate in Economics at Tilburg University.
-I am interested in microeconometrics applications within health economics.
+I am interested in microeconometric applications within health economics.
 My current research topics include identifying the sources of regional variation in healthcare expenditures and competition in the market for over-the-counter drugs.

 My supervisors are Martin Salm and Jan Boone.
 I expect to graduate in summer 2021.